la2050/challenge/_2020/learn/the-music-center.md

   greatest barriers that people with disabilities encounter – that is, barriers enforced by those who do not understand their needs – bridging differences and creating a culture of empathy and understanding.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  LAUSD and LACOE are active collaborators in the overall planning and conception of the festival, including selecting the festival’s theme.
+Both partners also reach out to all schools in their district about the festival opportunity and provide staff and volunteers to work at VSAF.
+Additionally, LAUSD provides bus funding for schools performing at VSAF and contributes to design and mounting of the student art exhibit.
+LACOE funds a select number of teaching artist residencies in schools connected to the festival, as well as bus funding for the residency schools and collaboration on the VSAF curriculum that goes out to all participating schools.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Communications support